-I, , am currently enrolled in one of the Arkansas State University College of Nursing and Health Professions Programs below as indicated by the check mark:
+l, , am currently enrolled in one of the Arkansas State

+University College of Nursing and Healt h Professions Programs below as indicated by the check mark:

 Nursing

 Clinical Laboratory Science

 Physical Therapy

-Medical Imaging and Radiation Science
+Medical Imaging and Radiation S cience

 Communication Disorders

 Social Work

 Nutrition

-I realize that the criminal background check policy/process may require that my results be shared with clinical affiliates and if a negative indicator is recorded, determine if I am permitted to participate in the clinical experience.
-My signature on this document serves as proof that I am granting permission for my criminal background check reports to be released as indicated.
+clinical experience.
+My signature on thi criminal background check reports to b is document serves as proof that I am granting permission for my be released as indicated.

 Printed name:

 Signature:

+Date:

+For Student Clinical File